willswats/nixos-config/docs/games/steam.md

 Notify me about additions or changes to my games, new releases and upcoming releases: Disabled

-### In Game

-In-game FPS counter: Top-right

-### Compatability

-Enable Steam Play for all other titles: Enabled

 ## Big Picture

 ### Display